maneeshsriram/Amazon-clone/README.md

-This repository contains the Amazon clone built with ReactJS and Firebase for login system and hosting.
-This is mainly a frontend project with few backend functionalities like signup, login and logout.After downloading/cloning hit the following commands inyour terminal: npm install npm start
+Amazon Clone with user authentication and hosting using firebase.

+Insert firebase configurations: <br />
+Create firebase project and allow hosting- https://firebase.google.com/

+In the terminal run the following commands: <br />
+npm install - Installs all the node_modules and dependencies. <br />
+npm start - Runs the server on localhost:3000